 Gray Wielebinski (b.
 1991 Dallas, TX, USA) received a BA from Pomona College, Claremont CA, USA in 2014 before completing an MFA from the Slade School of Fine Art, London, UK in 2018.
-They live and work in both London, UK and Los Angeles, CA, USA.
+He lives and works in both London, UK and Los Angeles, CA, USA.

-In Wielebinski's expansive practice, incorporating video, performance, collage, installation, sculpture, and more, they explore the intersections of mythology, identity, gender, nationhood, and memory.
-Reconfiguring and transforming iconography and visual codes, their work seeks to navigate and question society's frameworks and belief systems.
+In Wielebinski's expansive practice, incorporating video, performance, collage, installation, sculpture, and more, he explores the intersections of mythology, identity, gender, nationhood, and memory.
+Reconfiguring and transforming iconography and visual codes, his work seeks to navigate and question society's frameworks and belief systems.
 Wielebinski deftly confronts realities in order to imagine and propose alternatives.

-Mythology weaves a strong thread throughout Wielebinski's works, they draw on both ancient and contemporary myths that exist in our daily lives.
-Their interest in myth making stemmed from an upbringing in Dallas, Texas, which created a deep fascination with Americana, particularly the narratives that surround cowboys and sports.
+Mythology weaves a strong thread throughout Wielebinski's works, he draws on both ancient and contemporary myths that exist in our daily lives.
+His interest in myth making stemmed from an upbringing in Dallas, Texas, which created a deep fascination with Americana, particularly the narratives that surround cowboys and sports.
 Wielebinski notes that Texas has a potent mythologizing of itself and a specific history and culture.
-They then moved to Los Angeles, California which has its own relationship to fantasy and myth making via Hollywood.
+He then moved to Los Angeles, California which has its own relationship to fantasy and myth making via Hollywood.
 Wielebinski states 'myths past and present can tell us a lot about power and who is able to craft and retell narratives.
-So, I think it's supremely relevant and necessary to revisit and interrogate them and make our own.’1
+So, I think it's supremely relevant and necessary to revisit and interrogate them and make our own.'

-Collage is an essential mode of making for Wielebinski, for in its hybridity there is a sense of becoming – they are drawn to its potential power to subvert or create context or meanings, often from what already exists.
+Collage is an essential mode of making for Wielebinski, for in its hybridity there is a sense of becoming - he is drawn to its potential power to subvert or create context or meanings, often from what already exists.
 The process of collaging runs through their practice in many forms - there is a constant layering of imagery, materiality and concept, to create works in textile, video, sculpture and on paper.
-An avid collector, Wielebinski's source material comes from their vast archive which has developed from a childhood of collecting baseball cards.
+An avid collector, Wielebinski's source material comes from his vast archive which has developed from a childhood of collecting baseball cards.

-Wielebinski has exhibited internationally and their work has been written about extensively, most notably in Art Maze, It's Nice That, Dazed, Time Out London, AQNB, Coeval Magazine, Ocula Magazine, Something Curated and Hammer Museum Graphite Magazine.
-Wielebinski’ work is in the collections of Los Angeles County Museum of Art, CA, USA and San Francisco Museum of Modern Art Library & Archives, CA, USA.
+His work has been written about extensively, most notably in Art Maze, It's Nice That, Dazed, Time Out London, AQNB, Coeval Magazine, Ocula Magazine, Something Curated and Hammer Museum Graphite Magazine.
+Wielebinski's work is in the collections of Los Angeles County Museum of Art, CA, USA and San Francisco Museum of Modern Art Library & Archives, CA, USA.
 His first publication, One Hundred Baseball Cards, was published by Baron Books in 2022.